zulucmd/zulu/README.md

 # Concepts

-Cobra is built on a structure of commands, arguments & flags.
+Zulu is built on a structure of commands, arguments & flags.

 **Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.